somework/p2p-path-finder/docs/performance/dto-stack-allocation.md

 ## Guard-rail summary

-Both bottleneck fixtures continue to rely on the default `PathFinder` guard limits (250 000 visited states / 250 000 expansions with no time budget).
+Both bottleneck fixtures continue to rely on the default guard limits used by the internal path finder (250 000 visited states / 250 000 expansions with no time budget).
 The fresh runs exercise only a single frontier expansion before materialisation locks in the mandatory minima path, leaving the guard rails untouched: